stanleym-png/IN_SYD_Task_1_Flask_PWA_Template/docs/README.md

 ```bash
 python main.py
 ```

+> [!TIP]
+> Flask is a framework that will enable your web server components to be run, and for HTTP requests to be made and responded to with the html page.
+> When you run the main.py file, the output will have a link you can click on to open the PWA
+> To stop the web server, click into the terminal window and (on Windows) enter Ctrl-C
+>
+> Every time you want to view your website in the browser, you will need to rerun the above step

 3. Visit your website and look at the source in developer tools to see how the page has been rendered.